Change baker options#

 Single signature account

-4. You have to export the baker credentials so that you can restart the node with the new baker keys.
-Select Export baker credentials.
+4. You have to export the validator credentials so that you can restart the node with the new validator keys.
+Select Export validator credentials.
 If you’re running Windows make sure that All Files is selected in Save as type.
 Give the file a name and the extension .json, and then click Save and navigate to the place on your computer where you want to save the file.

 screen showing new keys with button to export